kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 Note that the direction of the yz vector is important.
 For the plane normal to be forward, the cross product of y and yz must also point forward.
 In this case, following the [right-hand/screw rule](https://en.wikipedia.org/wiki/Right-hand_rule), y (upward) cross yz (right) effectively yields a forward vector.

-As an easier rule of thumb, look at the definition 4: the z vector will point to right.
-Then just make the yz vector also point to (grossly) right since in anatomical position, the right lateral epicondyle is at the right of the right medial epicondyle.
+As an easier rule of thumb, look at definition 4: the z vector will point to the right.
+Then just make the yz vector also point to (grossly) the right since in anatomical position, the right lateral epicondyle is to the right of the right medial epicondyle.

 We have now defined everything to create the series of humerus frame.
 We first create an empty TimeSeries for our frames: